 NumeratorThe number of deaths with ICD-10 codes I20-I25 listed as primary cause.

 DenominatorTotal midyear resident population for the same calendar year.

 Why Is This Important?Coronary heart disease (CHD) is a condition in which blood flow to the heart is reduced.
 When the coronary arteries become narrowed or clogged, an inadequate amount of blood oxygen reaches the heart tissue.
-The part of the heart not receiving oxygen begins to die, and some of the heart muscle may be permanently damaged.
 Prevention of CHD is key to reducing mortality from heart disease.

 Healthy People Objective HDS-2:Reduce coronary heart disease deaths

 U.S. Target: 103.4 deaths per 100,000 population